royalkingzeher/Campus-Navigation-System/README.md

 One vertex is moved from C to L in each iteration

 The steps to be followed for completing the proposed project are as follows:
-    1 Identification of key locations in campus infrastructure- Key Structural points in the campus are to be identified, which work as the node points for the Dijkstra’s Algorithm
+1. Identification of key locations in campus infrastructure- Key Structural points in the campus are to be identified, which work as the node points for the Dijkstra’s Algorithm.
-    2 Distance Estimation -Estimated distance is calculated which works as the weight between two adjustment nodes, hence a weighted directed graph is generated.
+2. Distance Estimation -Estimated distance is calculated which works as the weight between two adjustment nodes, hence a weighted directed graph is generated.
-    3 Proposing the shortest Path to the User- Using the Dijkstra’s Algorithm the program will suggest the shortest optimal path.
+3. Proposing the shortest Path to the User- Using the Dijkstra’s Algorithm the program will suggest the shortest optimal path.

+## Solutions ##

+The developed Campus Navigation System successfully identifies the most efficient route between any two selected locations within the campus using Dijkstra’s Algorithm.
+The system models the campus as a weighted directed graph, where each building or landmark acts as a node, and the paths connecting them represent edges with assigned distances or weights.

+During implementation, the following findings and outcomes were achieved:
+1. Accurate Path Calculation: The Dijkstra’s algorithm efficiently computed the shortest path between source and destination nodes, ensuring that the selected route minimized total travel distance and time.
+2. Optimal Data Representation: Representing the campus map as a graph with nodes and weighted edges allowed the system to handle complex route calculations dynamically and accurately.
+3. Scalability and Adaptability: The algorithm’s performance remained consistent even when additional nodes (buildings or intersections) were introduced, proving its suitability for expanding campuses.
+4. User-Friendly Output: The system provided clear and concise results, displaying the sequence of nodes to be followed from the starting point to the destination, ensuring easy understanding for users.
+5. Reliability in Navigation: Unlike manual estimation or non-campus-specific navigation tools, the implemented system generated reliable and precise paths tailored specifically for campus environments.
+6. Efficiency and Low Complexity: The average computation time remained low for all test cases, validating the efficiency of Dijkstra’s algorithm for real-time pathfinding applications.

+## Conclusion ##
+The findings confirm that Dijkstra’s Algorithm is an effective and efficient approach for solving campus-level navigation problems.
+The system offers an accurate, scalable, and easily implementable solution to guide students and visitors within large university campuses.
+The same framework can be extended for indoor navigation, smart campus applications, or real-time GPS integration in the future to enhance usability and automation.